 Professional membership organisations and associations often play a role helping their members keep up-to-date with continuing professional development (CPD) to keep their qualifications fresh and valid.
 In these circumstances, the member area may hold e-learning functionality that allows members to take courses and verify their learning.

-Forums can add huge value to a community of members but they don’t always work well.
+Forums can add huge value to a community of members.
+They certainly don't work well for all organisations but they can be very powerful and don't require members to maintain an account on a particular third party service like Facebook.
 Read about the best forum software options for your website.

 One of the main challenges in hosting a successful member area online is enabling your members to log in.
 Ideally, the member area and login validation are directly connected with your membership CRM so that you don’t need to duplicate data about people and manually update user accounts when membership changes or lapses.